unfoldingWord-dev/Door43/README.md

 4) Make sure that your web server's process has write access to the conf and data directories and all files and subdirectories

-5) Setup the submodules, such as enhancedindexer and pagequery, by running the following commands: git submodule init<br/>
+5) Setup the submodules, such as enhancedindexer and pagequery, by running the following commands:<br/>
+git submodule init<br/>
 git submodule update

-6) Setup your user and acl config files by copying the .dist config files to their regular names: cp conf/users.auth.php.dist conf/users.auth.php cp conf/acl.auth.php.dist conf/acl.auth.php
+6) Setup your user and acl config files by copying the .dist config files to their regular names:<br/>
+cp conf/users.auth.php.dist conf/users.auth.php<br/>
+cp conf/acl.auth.php.dist conf/acl.auth.php

 (The above two steps, 5 and 6, will soon be replaced with a bootstrap.php file that will set up submodules and config files and content)